microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 There are 3 core stats: **Strength** (STR), **Dexterity** (DEX) and **Mind** (MIND).

 When creating a character, you get 10 points to freely spend on your core stats, as long as no single stat is higher than 6.
-For example, for a Fighter, one may decide on STR 6 (mod 3), DEX 4 (mod 2), and MIND 0 (mod 0).
+For example, a Fighter may choose to have 6 STR, 4 DEX, and 0 MIND.

-Stat bonus = STAT/2, round down.
+Stat bonus = stat/2, round down.

-**Hit Points (HP)** = 10 + STR Stat + 1d6.
-If HP reaches zero, the player becomes "downed", or unconscious and near death.
+**Hit Points (HP)** = 10 + STR stat + 1d6.
+If a player's HP reaches zero, the player becomes "downed", or unconscious and near death.
 Further damage directly reduces STR.
 If that reaches zero, the player dies.
 When down, roll a d20.
 You have 3 chances to roll above a 10.
 If successful, you are stable and return to 1 HP (STR is returned to normal as well).
 Otherwise, if unsuccessful 3 times, the player dies.

 **Speed** comes in 3 tiers.
 You are either Slow(20ft.), Normal(30ft.) or Fast(35ft.).
 Speed is determined by the game master and can be affected by spells and conditions.
 Typically, Fighters or Paladins with Heavy armor are Slow, Rogues and Rangers are Fast, and the rest are Normal speed.
 (5ft. is approximately 1 "Square")